Virtual Tour: Pediatric Sleep Center

-Hi, I am Dr. Haviva Veler and I'm a sleep specialist.
-That means I take care of kids with sleep issues, like kids that have a hard time falling asleep or staying asleep, or kids that snore a lot at night.
-Sometimes I ask kids to take a sleep study test, so I can figure out why they have sleep issues.
+Welcome to the pediatric sleep lab!
+That means we take care of kids with sleep issues, like kids who have a hard time falling asleep or staying asleep, or kids who snore a lot at night.
+Sometimes we ask kids to take a sleep study test, so our team can figure out why they have sleep issues.

 What is a sleep study?